JNRowe/hubugs/doc/hubugs.1.rst

     ▶ git config --global hubugs.templates my_templates

-You can also set project specific template sets by editing a repository's config.
+You can also set project specific template sets by editing a repository’s config.
 See :manpage:`git-config(1)`.

 You can set a default value for the ``--pager`` and ``--host-url`` options by